- 85% of consumers perform research prior to making an online purchase.

 If a customer has emailed you, it’s best to assume they’ve also emailed one of your competitors to learn who offers the best product, price and service.
 There are few business scenarios to which the word “competition” is more appropriate.

 The speed and quality of your response can make all the difference.
-If you take 12 hours to reply and your competitor perfectly answered the customer’s question immediately after receiving their email, then odds are you’ve already lost the sale.
+If you take 12 hours to reply and your competitor answered the customer’s question in minutes, then odds are you’ve already lost the sale.

 Here’s what you can do to win over customers who use email for pre-purchase research: